top of page

 wildflower, brittle bush with yellow blooms

-I'm not sure how it took us 5 years to discover this tranquil spot.
-It's now on the list for places to bring visitors.
-It's so unique having this environment in the driest, hottest desert in North America.
+It's surprising that it took us 5 years to find this tranquil spot.
+It's now on our list of places to take visitors.
+Having this environment in the driest, hottest desert in North America is truly unique.

 dusk along trail in sonoran desert